Tour Dossier Introduction

 We will enjoy some free time to explore the surrounding area of Lake Baikal, or take a boat trip out on the lake, visit the markets or museums.
 Please note if visiting during winter or early in the season it is likely the lake will be frozen and you can watch the locals ride bikes and snow mobiles across it.
 The ice usually melts around early June.

 We again board the train and make our way through the heart of Siberia to Moscow.
 We will stay on the train for four days and you'll have the opportunity to mix with the locals, try the local vodka or learn a bit of Russian.
 You will also be able to relax and get to know your fellow travellers whilst you marvel at the vast countryside.
-The compartments sleep four and the carriages have hot water facilities and western-style toilets.
+The compartments sleep four and the carriages.

 Day 15 to 16 - Moscow

 Golden onion domes and towering skyscrapers, cosy cafés and hushed churches, Russia’s capital city is beautiful, atmospheric and overflowing with history.
-There is plenty to see and do here, including numerous cathedrals, museums, art galleries, palaces, towers and monuments.
+There is plenty to see and do here, including numerous cathedrals, museums, art galleries, palaces, the State History Museum and the iconic St Basil’s Cathedral, towers and monuments.
 Moscow’s Red Square (Krasnaja Ploshad) is the main centre of Moscow and was a market place during the fifteenth century.
 The square acquired its present name in the seventeenth century.
 The red part of its name does not refer to Communism or to the colour of the stone (which is actually grey) but derives from the old Russian word 'krasniy' meaning beautiful.
-During the Soviet regime the square was known for its May Day parades and is the site of Lenin's Mausoleum, the State History Museum and the iconic St Basil’s Cathedral.
+During the Soviet regime the square was known for its May Day parades and is the site of Lenin's Mausoleum

 Just a few minutes’ walk away from Izmailovsky Park Metro, the lively and bustling Izmailovsky Souvenir Market is an absolute must-see.
 The entire market is surrounded by a mock wooden fortress which is prettily decorated with statues of figures from Russian legends.
 Browse around the seemingly endless stands, shopping for wooden matryoshky dolls, chess sets, amber jewellery and Soviet memorabilia such as authentic army belts and gas masks, or if you're looking for less kitsch and more art, you could aim for the traditional Russian handicrafts and original paintings.
 Don't forget to haggle!
 A useful word to know is ‘skolka' or ‘how much?'
 When you get tired, stop for a freshly barbequed Georgian shashliki (kebab) or relax with a glass of Russian cognac.